gapeleon/OpenArc/README.md

 ## Known Issues

-- Right now the /generate/text endpoint can return the whole conversation dict.
+- Streaming does not return performance metrics

 ## Roadmap

-- Define a pyprojectoml o
+- Define a pyprojectoml
 - More documentation about how to use the various openvino parameters like ENABLE_HYPERTHREADING and INFERENCE_NUM_THREADS for CPU only which are not included in this release yet.